 Parents retain the right to withdraw their children from religious education.
-In such cases, this is done after prior arrangement with the Head teacher, and alternative arrangements are made.
+In such cases, this is done after prior arrangement with the Principal, and alternative arrangements are made.

-There is a daily act of collective worship for each child, sometimes as a whole school or in a smaller group.
+There are regular acts of collective worship for each child, sometimes as a whole school or in a smaller group.
 This is an important feature of school life, and a positive focus of its ethos and values.
 Parents also retain the right to withdraw their children from collective worship by prior arrangement with the Principal.

 As part of our ethos we value the Spiritual, Moral, Social and Cultural (SMSC) education and provide opportunities for pupils to have ‘reflection’.
 This is often delivered within RE or PSHE.